mr-hashemi/mr-hashemi/README.md

 # Mr. Hashemi Language

-Other languages are too difficult.
+Other languages are just too difficult.
 Ask Mr. Hashemi to do the job right for you!

 ![alt text](hashemi-logo.jpg)